RossSihovsk/LiveMedia/README.md

 - **`media`**: Handles media state management, including the `MusicState` data class.
 - **`notification`**: Contains the `MediaNotificationListenerService` for intercepting media notifications and the `NotificationUpdateScheduler` for updating the custom notification.
 - **`settings`**: Manages Quick Settings tile integration and System UI state.
 (Currently disabled)
-- **`ui`**: Defines the Jetpack Compose UI theme and components.
+- **`ui`**: Defines the Jetpack Compose UI.
+This includes the `PermissionScreen` for handling permission requests, the `SettingsScreen` for customizing notification content.
+- **`storage`**: Manages persistent user preferences for notification content using `SharedPreferences`.
 - **`utils`**: Provides utility functions for logging and notification management.

 ---

 ## 🚀 Setup and Permissions

-Since LiveMedia intercepts system notifications and UI events, explicit user permission is required.
+Since LiveMedia intercepts system notifications, explicit user permission is required.

 ### Required Permissions